 But the biggest drawback of using cleats or nails is they are expensive.
 You have to spend almost twice the price to buy nails than the same amount of staples.

-Most of the freemen floor nailers users know how to operate or use them.
-Still, it may be a little tricky for the users who never used the Freeman floor nailers before.
+Regular users of the Freemen Floor Nailers are known well how to operate them effectively.
+Still, it may be a little tricky for the users who never used the Freeman flooring nailers before.
 Here is a guideline for them.

 Let’s see the below video to know more about how to use a freeman flooring nailer.

-Before operating the freemen floor nailers, you should follow some checking.
+Before operating the Freeman floor nailers, you should follow some checking.

 Some specific symptoms and solutions